Breadcrumb

 Southern Circle Adventure - Day 9

-Queenstown to Aoraki Mount Cook National Park
+Queenstown to Aoraki-Mt Cook National Park

-Cromwell itself sits at the head of the Kawarau Gorge and the old historic town is well worth the visit.
-Completely submerged when the Clyde Dam was built and Lake Dunstan established in 1992, the remnants of the old Cromwell town provides a unique snapshot into this areas history.
+Depart Queenstown and head through the Kawarau Gorge and over the historic Kawarau Bridge, a popular bungy jumping location.
+Choose to participate in this daredevil sport or watch others instead.
+Continue through Gibbston home to some of the best wines in the country.
+Follow the gorge to arrive in Cromwell, known for its many fruit orchards.
+Cromwell was completely submerged when the Clyde Dam was built and Lake Dunstan was established in 1992, the remnants of the old Cromwell town provide a unique snapshot into the history of this area.
 Head over through the Lindis Pass, one of New Zealand’s highest roads, with the summit reaching 971 metres.
-It's tussock covered hills are a barren but beautiful sight as you descend into the Mackenzie Basin.
-You'll go through the towns of Omarama and Twizel, the last stops before you arrive at Lake Pukaki and take the Aoraki Mount Cook Highway to arrive in the small village.
+Its tussock-covered hills are a barren but beautiful sight as you descend into the Mackenzie Basin.
+You'll go through the towns of Omarama and Twizel, the last stops before you arrive at Lake Pukaki and take the Aoraki-Mt Cook Highway to arrive in the small village

-Your accommodation: Mt Cook Lodge & Motels
+Your accommodation: Mt Cook Motel

 Driving distance and time (approximate) for this leg: 256 kms / 159 miles : 2.9 hours